apache/qpid/qpid/java/jca/example/README.txt

 configure, install and run applications using the Qpid JCA adapter for EE connectivity and the Apache Qpid C++ Broker.
 This example code can be used as a convenient starting point for your own development and deployment efforts.
-Currently the example is supported on JBoss EAP 5.x, JBoss 6.x and Apache Geronimo 2.x.
+Currently the example is supported on JBoss EAP 5.x, JBoss 6.x, Apache Geronimo 2.x and Glassfish 3.1.1.

 Example Components
 ===================